walterbucolo/stock_market_service/README.md

 # Stock_market_service
-FastAPI app that authenticates a users and retrieve stock market information.
+FastAPI app that generates an Apikey for a user and retrieves stock market information.

 ## API Documentation